BleuBleu/FamiStudio/Docs/docs/install.md

 ## Linux

 The Linux version should work on most x64 ditros.
-But given the very non-stardard nature of the OS, your mileage may vary.
+But given the very non-standard nature of the OS, your mileage may vary.

-Please install the following dependencies before trying ot run the Linux version.
+Please install the following dependencies before trying to run the Linux version.

 1. Install [Mono](https://www.mono-project.com/download/stable/#download-lin)